At Beamsville Physiotherapy, we know that the most effective physiotherapy starts with understanding your pain and the source of it.

 Natalie Lehto, registered physiotherapist and pelvic health physiotherapist, is a former competitive gymnast who had firsthand experience with sports injuries.
 Her prior experiences, combined with her interest in human movement and joy of working with people, natural led her to pursue a career in physiotherapy.

 In 1998, Natalie graduated with distinction from the McMaster Physiotherapy program.
 Prior to that, she earned her Honour’s Bachelour of Science Degree in Human Kinetics at the University of Guelph.

 With over two decades of work in orthopedic physiotherapy clinics, Natalie has attained extensive training in advanced manual therapy techniques and has developed valuable therapeutic exercise prescription experience.

-Natalie has received advanced training related to treating pelvic health dysfunction and is registered with the CPO to provide Specialized Pelvic Floor Physiotherapy.
+Natalie has received advanced training related to treating pelvic health dysfunction and is registered with the CPO to provide Specialized Pelvic Health Physiotherapy.
 She also has continued education related to providing treatment for individuals with chronic and persistent pain.

 Natalie loves being a physiotherapist and enjoys taking the opportunity to really listen to her patients’ concerns.
 She provides a gentle pain-free approach to treatment and truly believes in respecting the “whole person” while assisting patients with their physiotherapy goals.

 Outside of the clinic, Natalie is a proud “hockey and cross country runner” Mom.
 When she is not busy taking her two kids to their activities, Natalie enjoys yoga, tennis, golf and anything active outdoors.